distributedci/dci-blog/content/2022-05-06-cnf-cert-suite-with-dci-openshift-app-agent.md

 2. A practical example already defined on `dci-openshift-app-agent`, called [tnf_test_example](https://github.com/redhat-cip/dci-openshift-app-agent/tree/master/samples/tnf_test_example), will be presented, in order to see how to define a workload, based on containers and operators, that will be deployed on a running OpenShift cluster with DCI in order to be tested by CNF Cert Suite.
 3. We will review the configuration needed to deploy the `tnf_test_example` and have it tested using the CNF Cert Suite all via the `dci-openshift-app-agent`.

 The targeted audience for this blog post is people that are used to using CNF Cert Suite and `dci-openshift-app-agent`.
-For a more general overview, please see the [following presentation](https://drive.google.com/file/d/1k_UUOb4tAeWOR5YBYEDQI-531C5L-IVx/view).
+For a more general overview, please see the [following presentation](https://drive.google.com/file/d/1k_UUOb4tAeWOR5YBYEDQI-531C5L-IVx/view) (based on CNF Cert Suite v3.2.0).
 Also, please refer to the documentation for tools like dci-openshift-app-agent, CNF Cert Suite, etc. to get more particular details about them.

+Note that this presentation is based on CNF Cert Suite v4.1.1.

 ## Code structure: the cnf-cert role